-To calculate basic failure to file penalties, failure to pay penalties and interest, go to the Department's website.
+To calculate basic failure to file penalties, failure to pay penalties and interest, go to the MyDORWay portion of the Department's website (mydorway.dor.sc.gov) and click on the "Penalty And Interest Calculator" under "Resources."

 P. Local Taxes